elsampsa/valkka-examples/docs/testsuite.rst

 This is similar to *test_studio_1.py*.
 In addition to presenting the streams on-screen, the decoded frames are passed, once in a second, to OpenCV movement detectors.
 When movement is detected, a signal is sent with the Qt signal/slot system to the screen.

-This test program is also used in the *gold stardard test*.
+This test program is also used in the *gold standard test*.
 Everything is here: streaming, decoding, OpenGL streaming, interface to python and even the posix shared memory and semaphores.
-One should be able to run this test with a large number of cameras for a long period of time without excessive memory consumption, or system instabilities.
+One should be able to run this test with a large number of cameras for a long period of time without excessive memory consumption or system instabilities.

-In our case, the test consists currently of running 10 full-hd (1080p) cameras for several days on a desktop with eight Intel i7-4770 cores, Xeon E3-1200 v3 integrated graphics and 16GB memory.